DOMESTIC/IP & DATING VIOLENCE

 If the police are called regarding a domestic violence incident, they will complete a Domestic Incident Report (DIR) form.
 They are required to provide you with a copy of the DIR, even if an arrest is not made.
 The report should include a Victim Rights Notice, which explains your rights and how to find the VRC or if living in a county outside of Wayne, the local domestic violence agency; the officers’ names and badge numbers; and an explanation if they are not arresting the abuser.
 Your statement should also be a written description of what happened, so write your statement carefully and/or review it if the officer transcribes your statement, and review it for errors.
 Be as accurate as possible.
 Providing a false statement is against the law.

 If you secure an order of protection, make copies and always have a copy with you and in safe places.
 Provide your workplace with a copy.
-If your children are listed on the family offense order of protection or the criminal order of protection, distribute copies of the order to their childcare workers, school, classroom teacher, grandparents, etc. See Personalized Safety Plan at this website.
+If your children are listed on the family offense order of protection or the criminal order of protection, or if there is a change in custody, distribute copies of the orders to their childcare workers, schools, classroom teachers, grandparents, etc. See Personalized Safety Plan at this website.

 How May We Help?